Rammun: History and archeology

-It also is suggested to be the town of Remmon (Ρεμμων, Remmōn) mentioned in the Map of Madaba, located fifteen miles north of Jerusalem, between Bethel and Jericho.
+It also is suggested to be the town of Remmon (Ρεμμων, Remmōn) mentioned in the Onomasticon and in the Map of Madaba, located fifteen miles north of Jerusalem, between Bethel and Jericho.

 There are Byzantine, Crusader, Ayyubid, Mamluk and Ottoman remains in the town including a mosaic in the town's mosque, an ancient burial cave and sanitary pit.
 The burial cave dates back to Byzantine times and contained pottery lamps, sandals and cross-shaped medallions.
+Beside the village is a cave named "The Christian's Cave".